-Students who have successfully completed the Medical Assistant diploma program from the same campus, or are transferring into the program with the equivalent approved content from an approved Medical Assistant diploma program will receive block transfer credit totaling 46.5 credits for AHK120, AHW120, MAB160, MAG160, MAP160, MAR160, MAY160 and MAXP290 below.
-The remaining number of credits required to complete the program is 63.
+Students may enroll into the Medical Assistant Associate's degree program, provided they have first successfully completed the Medical Assistant diploma program from the same campus, or they are transferring into the program with the equivalent approved quarter credit hours from an approved Medical Assistant diploma program.
+Accordingly, students will receive block transfer credit for AHK120, AHW120, MAB160, MAG160, MAP160, MAR160, MAY160 and MAX290 below.
 No student may enroll into the Medical Assistant Associate's degree program without first completing a Medical Assistant diploma program or equivalent.